rsuffert/argos-hids/dataparse/lid/README.md

 # LID-DS Loader

 A pipeline for converting LID-DS syscall scenario ZIP files into ML-ready HDF5 files compatible with ARGOS.
+All raw scenarios from the LID-DS dataset (which should be fed to this pipeline) are available [here](https://drive.proton.me/urls/BWKRGQK994#fCK9JKL93Sjm).

 ## Requirements
 Install project dependencies: